Ochtinská Aragonite Cave (Ochtinska Aragonite Cave)

 Other aragonite caves

-Although aragonite is not very rare mineral (it is found in all mollusc shells), aragonite crystals in caves are not too common.
-There are just a few caves in the world which are covered with aragonite crystals.
+Although aragonite is not a very rare mineral (it is found in all mollusk shells), aragonite crystals in caves are not too common.
+There are just a few caves in the world that are covered with aragonite crystals.
 Some smaller caves with interesting aragonite formations are located near the Ochtinská Aragonite Cave, but elsewhere in the world there exist also large caves which contain beautiful aragonite crystals.
 Some of these caves are:

 - Caverna da Torrinha (Brazil, Bahia);